-Petechiae: When to Worry, What Causes Them & How to Treat
+Petechiae: When to Worry, What They Look Like & Causes

 Petechiae are red, pinpoint dots on the skin that generally appear in clusters as a result of bleeding below the skin or mucosa.
 They can also be purple or brown in color, and are commonly seen in the arms, legs, stomach, on the palate or eyes.